 g) Non-voting Subject Matter Experts.

-The ARB is responsible for assessing applications, renewals, terminations, and appeals with regard to Grants of Rights of Use of the Kantara Initiative Trust Mark.
+The ARB is responsible for assessing applications, renewals, and terminations with regard to Grants of Rights of Use of the Kantara Initiative Trust Mark.
 The ARB is also responsible for monitoring ongoing approval and accreditation activities as well as the overall approval program.

-a) In accordance with the IAF, create and execute review plans relevant to applications and reports for Assessor Accreditation, Service Approval, and Technical Profile Interoperability.
+a) In accordance with the IAF, create and execute review plans relevant to applications and reports for Assessor Accreditation and Service Approval.
 Only reports that are prepared by Kantara Initiative Accredited Assessors shall be considered to be acceptable.

-b) Deliver recommendations for Trust Mark Grants of Rights of Use to the KIBoD (to: grant unconditionally; grant conditionally, meaning the application will be reviewed in no less than 6 months; or reject, with justification); and
+b) Deliver recommendations for Trust Mark Grants of Rights of Use to the KI executive director (to: grant unconditionally; grant conditionally, meaning the application will be reviewed in no less than 6 months; or reject, with justification).

 a) Conduct annual reviews of grants awarded, working from a report generated by the applicant and submitted by the Secretariat.
-Any change in approval status shall be ratified by the KIBoD.
+Any change in approval status shall be ratified by the KI executive director.

 b) Work to resolve any complaints or concerns submitted about Grantees in order to maintain integrity of the program.